pmurphyjam/SQLDataAccess/README.md

         value = "1.2";
     }

-## For a more complicated example using SQL Transactions see:
+## For more complicated examples using SQL Transactions see:

+ Simple SQLite database example.
  [DBExample](https://github.com/pmurphyjam/DBExample)

  or

+ More complex SQLite Address Book and Calendar database example using Transactions.
  [ABExample](https://github.com/pmurphyjam/ABExample)

 Using the same SQLDataAcess class.